NeuroNexa/test/rl_sar/README.md

    ```

    Keyboard shortcuts follow the global table above (WASD to move, Q/E to yaw, Space to stop, `N` toggles navigation mode).

+   If you prefer running inside a ROS 2 workspace, source `install/setup.bash` after the hardware build and launch the same executable with `ros2 run rl_sar rl_real_titati`.

 </details>